 Alcohol laws in Ohio can be confusing, especially if you are a new visitor to this state.
-So, if you’re going to one of the sports bars, nightclubs around the state, or simply want to know the conditions for being allowed to drive, let’s get familiar with Ohio’s alcohol laws.
+So, if you’re going to one of the sports bars, or nightclubs around the state, or simply want to know the conditions for being allowed to drive, let’s get familiar with Ohio’s alcohol laws.
 You can be punished by the local authority in case you break these laws.
-The following article will provide you with useful information about alcohol laws in this state.
+With the following article, Servsafe-Prep will provide you with useful information about alcohol laws in this state.

 Minimum Ages Law